-- Please note support staff engaged on a temporary basis of 4 months or less are entitled to Statutory Sick Pay or Incapacity Benefit only.
-After 4 months continuous service staff will be entitled to the contractual sick pay benefits above - Please note entitlement is based on continuous local government service.
+• Please note support staff engaged on a temporary basis of 4 months or less are entitled to Statutory Sick Pay or Employment and Support Allowance (formerly Incapacity Benefit) only.
+After 4 months continuous service staff will be entitled to the contractual sick pay benefits above • Please note entitlement is based on continuous local government service.